|

 Squeezing icing on to sweet rolls.

 If you drizzle the icing on the rolls while they are still warm, the icing will melt into the rolls.
-If you wait until the rolls have completely cooled, the icing will look more like what is pictured below.
+If you wait until the rolls have completely cooled, the icing will resemble the one pictured below.

 Orange rolls in a pan with orange icing.